RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #481

+Started implementing the topological sort system to sources with a dependency list.
+Also converted the source creation to a serial promise so dependencies are created one at a time.
+In the future I may be able to optimize the system by simultaneously creating the sources that don't have any dependencies.
+But for now this will be good enough.
+Still need to create the source type for merging dependencies in the proper way to create a source.

 ## #479, #480

 Totally forgot to put this in yesterday.
 I spent some time exploring the topological sorting algorithm in preparation for the dependency system for the sources.
 I want to be able to setup a full command source as a simple example so I can get chat commands working.

 ## #478